March 22, 2022

 VINTAGE CARS

-I could see Mad Max’s silhouette up ahead in the distance, but no matter how much I increased my speed, I just couldn’t see to close the gap.
+I could see Mad Max’s silhouette up ahead in the distance, but no matter how much I increased my speed, I just couldn’t seem to close the gap.
 He was hiking like a machine on this terrain.

 Mad Max was completely out of sight now.
 My stomach sank and I began to catastrophize.
 I wasn’t going to catch him.
 I was feeling sluggish and slow, and just making mistake after mistake.
 First I left my gloves behind.
 Then I lost the trail.
 I was a mess today.